barthy-koeln/scroll-snap-slider/README.md

 // Do not automatically attach scroll listener const slider = new ScrollSnapSlider(document.querySelector(".example-slider"), false);

-slider.scrollTimeout = 50 // Sets a shorter tiemout to detect scroll end
+slider.scrollTimeout = 50 // Sets a shorter timeout to detect scroll end

-// Rounding Method
+// Dispatch 'slide-pass' events as around the center of each slide slider.roundingMethod = Math.round

+// Dispatch 'slide-pass' events as soon as the next one is visible slider.roundingMethod = Math.ceil

+// Dispatch 'slide-pass' events only when the next one is fully visible slider.roundingMethod = Math.floor

-// Note: These methods depend on the direction of scrolling, hence the "next one" is crucial.
+// Note: The roundingMethod depend on the direction of scrolling.
 // When scrolling in the opposite direction, the effects are reversed.
-// I have found this to an edge case, when Math.round timing was slighlty off for the first exploration of a web page. slider.roundingMethod = Math.ceil // Trigger 'active' slide changes as soon as the next one is visible slider.roundingMethod = Math.floor // Trigger 'active' slide changes only when the next one is fully visible

 slider.sizingMethod = function (slider) {

+  // with padding
-  return slider.element.firstElementChild.offsetWidth // with padding?
+  return slider.element.firstElementChild.offsetWidth

+  // without padding
-  return slider.element.firstElementChild.clientWidth // without padding..
+  return slider.element.firstElementChild.clientWidth
 }

-slider.listenerOptions = supportsPassive ? { passive: true } : false // test support for passive listeners first
+// test support for passive listeners first slider.listenerOptions = supportsPassive ? { passive: true } : false

 // Now that we've set the listenerOptions, we can attach the listener slider.attachListeners()